Machine Creation Services Capacity Sizing on Hyper-V

 - The identity disk is a dynamic disk, yet a maximum size of 0.02GB (approximately 20MB)

-- The differencing disk maximum size is 127GB, which is the default size of virtual disks in Hyper-V, matching the virtual disk size of the master image.
+- The differencing disk maximum size is 127GB, which is the default size of virtual disks in Hyper-V, matching the virtual disk size of the gold image.

 This specific configuration is unique this deployment type, so if we look at different MCS configurations, we will see different outcomes for virtual disk configurations and sizes.